genesys-neu/s-plane_security/Testbed/README.md

 This command starts the script in the RU, it connects to the DU at the given address and sets the duration experiment for 1800 seconds (30 minutes) .

 ### Benign Data Collection
+This task is only performed by the DU.
+It is supposed that the Background Traffic mentioned above is running.

 #### Requirements
+- Python3
+-
 #### Usage

 ### Attacks Data Collection
 #### Requirements